o11a-audits/o11a-backend/README.md

 The types of topics and their prefixes are:
  - Source code nodes (N)
- - Text Documentation, text comments, and text sections (N)
+ - Text Documentation, text comments, and text sections (T)
  - Attack vectors (A)

  The topic id is a string identifier that uniquely identifies a topic within the audit.
 Each source code contract, function, block, statement, expression, variable, and literal value has an unique topic id.
 Each text document/comment and section has an unique topic id.
 It is sequential number for that topic type preceeded by the topic type prefix.
 For example, the first added Attack Vector will be `A1`, and the second `A2`.